DUTIR-LegalIntelligence/JointExtraction4Legal/Readme.md

 Work for paper *Joint Entity and Relation Extraction for Legal Documents with Legal Feature Enhancement*.

 The data is shown in "./data", and the model is defined in "joint_model.py".
-Hyper parameters are set in "my_config.ini" .
+Hyper parameters are set in "my_config.ini".

 #### Start